-Muthoot FinCorp ONE is now all-in-one financial suite - www.lokmattimes.com
+Muthoot FinCorp ONE Is Now All-In-One Financial Suite - www.lokmattimes.com

-New Delhi, Oct 22 Muthoot FinCorp ONE, the all-in-one digital platform from Muthoot FinCorp Ltd., is revolutionising financial ...
+VMPL New Delhi [India], October 23: Muthoot FinCorp ONE, the all-in-one digital platform from Muthoot FinCorp Ltd., is revolutionizing ...

-New Delhi, Oct 22 Muthoot FinCorp ONE, the all-in-one digital platform from Muthoot FinCorp Ltd., is revolutionising financial management by seamlessly integrating lending, investments, savings, insurance and payments into its one customer-friendly platform, Muthoot FinCorp Ltd said on Tuesday.
+New Delhi [India], October 23: Muthoot FinCorp ONE, the all-in-one digital platform from Muthoot FinCorp Ltd., is revolutionizing financial management by seamlessly integrating lending, investments, savings, insurance, and payments into its one customer-friendly platform.

 In terms of investments and savings, customers can explore options like Muthoot FinCorp Ltd.'s Non-Convertible Debentures (NCDs) as well as eSwarna Digital Gold, Swarnavarsham and Swethavarsham (gold and silver plans) offered by Muthoot Exim.

+Since its launch in 2022, Muthoot FinCorp ONE has been working towards achieving Muthoot FinCorp Ltd.'s goal of creating a multi-service financial platform with a phygital approach.
+This innovative approach combines digital tools with physical branch access, offering customers seamless convenience and choice.
+Now customers can access a broad range of financial services both on the app as well as at any of the Muthoot FinCorp Ltd's 3700 branches approx. pan-India.

-Chandan Khaitan, CEO, Muthoot FinCorp ONE, said their strategy has been to build a unified financial platform with a phygital approach that meets the diverse range of customer needs.
+Chandan Khaitan, CEO, Muthoot FinCorp ONE says, "Our strategy with Muthoot FinCorp ONE has been to build a unified financial platform with a phygital approach that meets the diverse range of our customer needs."

 "In the last six months, we have significantly expanded our product and service offerings, revamped the app, enhanced our security features and tied up with major partners to create a multi-service financial ecosystem with enhanced customer engagement," he added.

-Since its launch in 2022, Muthoot FinCorp ONE has been working towards achieving Muthoot FinCorp Ltd.’s goal of creating a multi-service financial platform with a phygital approach.
-This innovative approach combines digital tools with physical branch access, offering customers seamless convenience and choice.
-Now customers can access a broad range of financial services both on the app as well as at any of the Muthoot FinCorp Ltd’s 3,700 branches approx. pan-India.

-“The Muthoot FinCorp ONE platform now integrates a comprehensive suite of financial solutions, simplifying the journey for our users as they navigate various life stages,” said Khaitan.
+He also added, "The Muthoot FinCorp ONE platform now integrates a comprehensive suite of financial solutions, simplifying the journey for our users as they navigate various life stages."

 Interestingly, Muthoot FinCorp ONE is also adopting AI-driven insights to personalize user experiences and enhance operational productivity.
 The company's in-house capabilities encompass an efficient technology team ensuring the platform remains at the cutting edge of fintech, while delivering efficiency and security at scale.